 Overcome the Valuation Gap

-- Consider a partial sale or recapitalization
+- You can consider a partial sale or recapitalization.

-2014 IBISWorld report, "Business Valuation Firms in the U.S." 2017 Private Capital Markets Report – Investment Banker Survey
+1. 2014 IBISWorld report, "Business Valuation Firms in the U.S." 2017 Private Capital Markets Report – Investment Banker Survey